0xTCG/aldy/README.rst

 **NAME**:
 ---------

-Aldy --- tool for allelic decomposition (haplotype reconstruction) and exact genotyping
+Aldy --- a tool for allelic decomposition (haplotype reconstruction) and exact genotyping
          of highly polymorphic and structurally variant genes.

 **SYNOPSIS**: